infracost/docs/docs/guides/actions_migration.md

    - name: Run Infracost
      run: |
-       infracost diff --path path/to/your/terraform \
+       infracost diff --path=/code \
-                      --format json \
+                      --format=json \
-                      --compare-to /tmp/infracost-base.json `# point this to the JSON output we generated in step 2` --out-file /tmp/infracost.json
+                      --compare-to=/tmp/infracost-base.json `# point this to the JSON output we generated in step 2` --out-file=/tmp/infracost.json

        # Post pull request comment in the same was as before by running:
        # infracost comment github --path=/tmp/infracost.json ...